-Trademark is one of the ways in the form word, mark or tagline to show your products or services to the general public in unique and effective manner.
-Trademark is also a way to advertise your product in a cost effective manner.
-When you give a name or identity to your products then it could be in any form of image, letter, slogan or combination of colours.
+Trademark is one of the ways in the form of words, marks, or taglines to show your products or services to the general public uniquely and effectively.
+Trademark is also a way to advertise your product cost-effectively.
+When you give a name or identity to your products, it could be in any form of image, letter, slogan, or combination of colors.

-But the problems to manage the trademark arise when some other entity starts using your trademark without seeking your permission.
+But the problems to manage the trademark arise when another entity starts using your trademark without seeking your permission.
 This is regarded as trademark infringement.

-Trademark shows the quality of your product but when this quality is degraded by infringer then this will lead to customer dissatisfaction and consumers feel cheated without knowing the facts that somebody else is cheating them, not the real owner.
-In this way, the value of the existing business gets started eroded because consumer starts shifting to another brand.
+Trademark shows the quality of your product, but when the infringer degrades this quality, this will lead to customer dissatisfaction, and consumers feel cheated without knowing that somebody else is cheating them, not the real owner.
+In this way, the value of the existing business starts eroding because consumers start shifting to another brand.

-Because of all these malpractices adopted by the competitors, trademark owners resort to professionals who can manage their portfolio of trademark and can check on these kinds of ill-legal practices.
+Because of all these malpractices adopted by the competitors, trademark owners resort to professionals who can manage their portfolio of trademarks and check on these kinds of ill-legal practices.